equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 ``var uPidVariance = vec.Mean(vec.Abs(vec.Diff(u_pid_adjusted))).Value``

+The algorithm seems to in general give better estiamtes of the process if there are step changes in the external inputs or in the pid-setpoint, and the algorithm appears to be able to handle both cases.

-### Estimating upper-and lower boundds on the process gain
+### Estimating upper-and lower bounds on the process gain

 It may be that the algorithm has a better accuracy when there are setpoint changes in the dataset.
 It may also be that there the model will do better when there are large "wavy" disturbances than when the